Artyum/OCR-Container/README.md

 # Description
 OCR-Machine is a container for text detection in PDF files using OCRMyPDF and Tesseract-OCR.
 It can be run as a standalone Docker image and is also supported on Kubernetes.
+The Docker image includes all languages supported by Tesseract.
+Please set the appropriate language in the configuration file.

 ## Features:
 - Apply OCR using AI
 - Convert PNG and JPG to PDF
 - Merge multiple files into a single PDF
 - Extract text into a TXT file

+## Requirements
+- 3GB HDD
+- 3GB RAM

 # Usage
 After starting, the application will automatically create required directories and a log file in the home folder.
 The config.txt must be created manually.